xfbs/tmux-rs/README.md

 - better rust format string style logging functions
 - tailq and rbtree
   - recheck all tailq, and rbtree structs for multiple links.
-  - derive macro for rbtree and tailq
   - tailq support new generic type discriminant
   - fully complete library / crate implementation with documentation
 - use bitflags instead of manually
-- use for_each_ in all instances
 - implement fatal and fatalx which accept static rust string